A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Phenomenology

 If the new physics is heavy, the largest new physics contribution to $f\bar{f}\to ZZ/ZA$ is expected from the interference between the SM and the dimension-eight operators,

 The first and second dots represent the interference between the SM and the dimension-ten and dimension-twelve operators respectively.
 In the following, the given partial $\mathcal{O}\left(\Lambda^{-8}\right)$ contribution is the squared of the amplitude with dimension-eight operators.
 This term is given to understand the suppression of the interference but do not induce a leading contribution from the heavy new physics unless the interferences between the SM and the dimension-eight and dimension-ten operators are both strongly suppressed.
+Although the dimension-six operators do not induce nTGC at the tree-level, they can have a effect on nTGC at one-loop.
+Those contributions would be of the order $\frac{\alpha_{EM}}{4\pi} \frac{s}{\Lambda^2}$ while the tree-level contribution from the dimension-eight operators are of the order $\frac{s v^2}{\Lambda^4}$.
+Consequently, the contribution of the dimension-eight operators dominates the one-loop contribution of the dimension-six operator for

-The three first CP-odd operators do not contribute the on-shell production of two neutral gauge bosons at the order $\Lambda^{-4}$.
+The three first CP-odd operators do not contribute to the on-shell production of two neutral gauge bosons at the order $\Lambda^{-4}$.
 On the contrary, the CP-even operator contributes to ZZ and ZA productions thanks to the $ZZA$ vertex.
 As a consequence, only the CP-even operator will be studied in the following.